MeganTran6023/VanDerVaartLab.MT/README.md

 ![image](https://github.com/Sonicdaheghod/VanDerVaartLab.MT/assets/68253811/95a5b7d6-77cc-459c-825c-1624c4e78586)

 Outcome: made directory path2 in each subdirectory of XUAY and made sample_rmsd.txt_output.txt which is the file that has specific lines omitted from the original sample_rmsd.txt file

+*need to redo BarGraph_Major_RMSD.ipynb since total number of rows was off by 1, edited by doing NR -1 in shell script when calculating average RMSD.